 As such, you might want to do both or the one that best meets your own interests, of course.

-If buying tickets on site, the ticket booth for the VR is inside the palace entrance hall itself (see directions below) and not in the main ticket office complex located at the entrance gates to the main courtyard.
+If buying tickets on site, the ticket booth for the VR experience was inside the palace entrance hall itself on my visit (see directions below).

-Should you like the virtual reality aspect, then Vienna has several other VR options, such as Sisi’s Amazing Journey or Time Travel Vienna, that allow you to travel through time with the right headgear.
+Should you like the virtual reality aspect, then Vienna has several other VR options, such as Sisi’s Amazing Journey, the Future Bus, or Time Travel Vienna, that allow you to travel through time with the right headgear.

 And if you like your Habsburg history, then a number of other locations might be worth a look.
 For example: